maxmind/MaxMind-DB/MaxMind-DB-spec.md

 Let's assume we have a 24-bit tree with 1,000 nodes.
 Each node contains 48 bits, or 6 bytes.
 The size of the tree is 6,000 bytes.

-When a record in the tree contains a number that is &lt; 1,000, this is a *node number*, and we look up that node.
-If a record contains a value >= 1,016, we know that it is a data section value.
+When a record in the tree contains a number that is less than 1,000, this is a *node number*, and we look up that node.
+If a record contains a value greater than or equal to 1,016, we know that it is a data section value.
 We subtract the node count (1,000) and then subtract 16 for the data section separator, giving us the number 0, the first byte of the data section.

 If a record contained the value 6,000, this formula would give us an offset of 4,984 into the data section.